Before You Get Started

 Looking to hire MIT students?
 Start by reviewing our recruiting policies and advice for equitable hiring practices and recruiting underrepresented students to develop a successful recruiting strategy.
-Next, you’ll need a CareerBridge account to manage internship and job postings.
-CareerBridge is an online career management system, powered by Handshake, enabling employers to search and view student resumes, post jobs and internships, participate in career events, manage on-campus recruiting schedules and report MIT hires.
+Next, you’ll need a Handshake account to manage internship and job postings.
+Handshake is an online career management system, enabling employers to search and view student resumes, post jobs and internships, participate in career events, manage on-campus recruiting schedules and report MIT hires.